lennon-knight/cpp-ray-tracer/README.md

 - Triangle meshes loaded from OBJ files
 - Bounding volume hierarchies for performance on larger scenes
 - Eventually moving the renderer to the GPU

-## Tuning the performance

-- **Multithreading**:

-This is my first addition to the project outside of the scope of the textbook.
-Ray tracing is notoriously slow and compute heavy; to chip away at this downside of ray tracing, I have multithreaded the main loop where each ray is "traced".
-I did this mainly with the execution policy library to automatically handle this repetitive compute heavy loop.
-This is both faster and cleaner than manually managing threads using the the thread library.
-I also use other quality-of-life cstd libraries to make thread distribution simpler.

 ## Reference